adibhu/Python-core-part-1/README.md

          print([4:8])
          output : ya b
          Explanation : It is printing from 4th index(included) to 8th index(excluded)

+   * Now here comes the point where we have to sort the String, Let's have a look a how to sort Strings in Python.

+         For sorting strings in Python we can't use sort function directly and it will tell us that **'str' object has no attribute 'sort'**

+           Example for Sorting a String -

+           temp_string = "This is Testing String"
+           temp = ''.join(sorted(temp_string))
+           print(temp)

+           O/P - STTegghiiiinnrssstt

+           // Now here we have used sorted function which will give us sorted list of all characters in given string and then we can join it using join function

 ### Lists
    - Python knows a number of compound data types, used to group together other values.
 The most versatile is the list, which can be written as a list of comma-separated values (items) between square brackets.
 Lists might contain items of different types, but usually the items all have the same type.
    - Like strings, lists can be indexed and sliced.